-Taking the pressure off of the discs that reside between the vertebrae (spinal bones) results in an almost immediate neck pain relief.
+Taking the pressure off of the discs that reside between the vertebrae (spinal bones) results in almost immediate neck pain relief.

 It can also open up the spaces where nerves exit your spinal canal and relieve the pressure off a compressed nerve.

 It allows for healing nutrients to enter your injured neck and speed up healing.